People

 Dr. Daniela Richterova

 Dr Daniela Richterova is Senior Lecturer in Intelligence Studies at the Department of War Studies, King’s College London.
-Her research and teaching focuses on Cold War intelligence history as well as contemporary issues related to intelligence liaison, counterterrorism intelligence, and intelligence analysis.
-Dr Richterova has published in International Affairs, The International History Reviewand in West European Politics.
-She is currently completing her monograph which explores communist Czechoslovakia’s relationship with violent Middle Eastern non-state actors – including the PLO and Carlos the Jackal (Georgetown University Press).
-She is series editor for ‘Intelligence, Surveillance, and Secret Warfare’ for Edinburgh University Press.
+Her research and teaching focuses on Cold War intelligence history as well as contemporary issues related to intelligence liaison, covert action, counterterrorism, and intelligence analysis.
+Dr Richterova has published in International Affairs, The International History Review and in West European Politics.
+Her research has been featured in Foreign Policy, The Guardian, BBC, The Times and in a number of documentaries.
+Her monographWatching the Jackals: Prague’s Covert Liaisons with Cold War Terrorists and Revolutionaries – which explores communist Czechoslovakia’s relationship with violent Middle Eastern non-state actors including the PLO and Carlos the Jackal – will be published by Georgetown University Press later this year.
+Dr Richterova is director of the MA in Intelligence and International Security and co-director of the King’s Centre for the Study of Intelligence.

-Dr. David Gioe
+Professor David Gioe

 Research interests/ expertise: Digital information operations, intelligence and international security studies, history of Anglo-American intelligence and security services, and strategic studies.